yguitton/training-material/topics/microbiome/tutorials/metasbt/tutorial.md

 >     - *"Will you use a MetaSBT database from your history or a public database?"*: *"Use a database from the history"*.
 >     - {% icon param-file %} *"Select a MetaSBT database"*: `database`.
 >
 > 2. Click **Execute**.
 This will produce a *new* MetaSBT database, thus, three new `clusters`, `genomes`, and `database` files will appear in your history.
-This three new genomes have been profiled against our database and assigned to the closest species cluster, i.e., *Monkeypox virus* in this specific case.
+These three new genomes have been profiled against our database and assigned to the closest species cluster, i.e., *Monkeypox virus* in this specific case.
 >
 > > ### {% icon question %} Questions
 > >